hildensia/bayesian_changepoint_detection/README.md

 Bayesian Changepoint Detection
 ==============================

 Methods to get the probability of a changepoint in a time series.
-Both online and offline methods are availeble.
+Both online and offline methods are available.
 Read the following papers to really understand the methods:

 [1] Paul Fearnhead, Exact and Efficient Bayesian Inference for Multiple